oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Corrected an instance of "relying party" vs "resource server"
 * Add references to `client_secret_post` and `client_secret_basic` terms from RFC7591
 * Replaced "sanitize" language with treating as untrusted input
+* Clarified that native apps guidance applies primarily to mobile app platforms
+* Clarify that there is no requirement that an AS supports public or confidential clients in particular

 -13